Lemons, Laws & Secret Doors

 Produced by Home Live Art in partnership with Hastings Museum & Art Gallery.

-Funded by the National Lottery Heritage Fund, Arts Council England, Esmée Fairbairn Foundation, Home Live Art and Hastings Museum & Art Gallery.
+This exhibition is made possible with The National Lottery Heritage Fund.
+Thanks to National Lottery players.
+Additional funding from Arts Council England, Esmée Fairbairn Foundation, Home Live Art and Hastings Museum & Art Gallery.

 -